-West Virginia's annual scientific seat belt survey is described in the report titled "West Virginia Observational Survey of Seat Belt Use, 2015" prepared by Dr. Stephen M. Haas of the Mountain State Criminal Justice Research Services.
-Based on West Virginia's annual scientific seat belt survey conducted in June 2015, it was reported that:
+West Virginia's annual scientific seat belt survey is described in the report titled "2016 Observational Survey of Safety Belt Use" prepared by Dr. Stephen M. Haas of the Mountain State Criminal Justice Research Services.
+Based on the results of the seat belt survey conducted in 2016, it was reported that: